 1. Phishing

 Phishing is probably the most known, pervasive cybersecurity threat that continues to affect businesses.
 Over 90% of cyberattacks come through email, as it can often be the most vulnerable part of digital business.
 Attackers continue to become stealthier and more sophisticated through social engineering or supply chain attacks in an effort to get employees to click on emails and links.
 When a someone falls victim to a phishing attack, not only do they surrender personal information that can lead to the stealing of funds, unauthorized purchases, and so forth, but they can also give away their privileges to access sensitive information within business systems, which can have devastating results.
 Especially with the surge of remote working, employees have perpetual access to sensitive and confidential company documents through communication with online applications.
 While education and training for employees to spot potential phishing attacks is a great first step, humans can’t be fully relied upon.
-Combatting a cybersecurity threat such as phishing requires email security software to detect falsified emails.
+Combating a cybersecurity threat such as phishing requires email security software to detect falsified emails.
 There are a number of solutions available on the market today to minimize phishing such as gateways and spam filters.
 More recently, AI-powered email solutions have become more prevalent to help mitigate and greatly minimize risk to phishing.

 2. IoT Based Attacks